systemcrash/hasl-platform/info.md

   pu1key: YOUR-PU1-KEY-HERE
 ```
 ### Reseplaneraren 3.1
-(Requires TP3-API-Key) The TP3 or [Reseplaneraren3.1](https://www.trafiklab.se/api/sl-reseplanerare-31) lets you search for routes, prices and current times in the real-time and planned schedule for the stockholm traffic.
-This could be used to have a dashboard for the current route to work or something similar.
-There is no GUI provided but there is two services exposed under services: `hasl.find_trip_id` which accepts a stop id from SL as integers `orig` and `dest` and then returns the raw api response.
-The second service `hasl.find_trip_loc` instead accepts a logitude and latitude in `orig_lat`, `orig_lon`, `dest_lat` and `dest_lon` and also returns raw response.
+(Requires TP3-API-Key) The TP3 or [Reseplaneraren3.1](https://www.trafiklab.se/api/sl-reseplanerare-31) lets you search for routes, prices and current times in the real-time and planned schedule for Stockholm traffic.
+This can be used to have a dashboard for the current route to your workplace or something similar.
+There is no GUI provided but there are two services exposed under services: `hasl.find_trip_id` which accepts a stop id from SL as integers `orig` and `dest` which then returns a raw API response.
+The second service `hasl.find_trip_loc` instead accepts a logitude and latitude in `orig_lat`, `orig_lon`, `dest_lat` and `dest_lon` and also returns a raw API response.

 Configuration.yaml
 ```yaml